codlark/cls-docs/docs/Elements-and-Properties.md

 ## The Shape Elements
-brikWork provides basic shapes.
+CLS provides basic shapes.
 While mainly intended to assist in development of layouts, these may also be used, for example, to provide borders in more simple layouts, or to colorize transparent images.

 All shapes share the following properties: